This post is part of my personal blog. It is not intended to be representative of any church or other organization I am associated with.

 The Bible wasn’t written in English, and sometimes important things are lost in translation.
 I’ll do my best to keep this simple because simple is what I am when it comes to all languages other than English.
 I’ve only taken introductory courses to Greek over a decade ago, and I have not studied Hebrew at all.
 I rely on resources and dumbed-down explanations for 99% of what I’m saying here.
 There are two types of words in the Hebrew and Greek that I have used to identify the Bible passages relevant to this topic – words that always or sometimes refer to a substance that contains alcohol, and words that describe the act or condition of inebriation.

 Due to language differences and potential cultural differences between modern Americans and the first-century ancients, translated words might lose meaning, gain meaning, or imply an unintended meaning due to the limited options translators have in choosing an English equivalent.
 Most of the time a Bible student can deal with this using basic word study resources, many of which are available online for free.
 The word “love” is a fascinating example of this.
 Americans might love God, love their families and close friends, love ice cream, and share intimate physical love with their spouses.
 Greeks would have agape’d God, storge’d their families, phileo’d their closest friends, areso’d Italian ice, and eros’d their spouses (or something like that – my apologies to any Greek scholars reading this.)
 Sometimes the lack a translator’s ability to specify in translation which word for love is being used can affect the reader’s ability to understand the significance or the intended meaning of what’s written.
-Regarding love, I have found this especially true in the last chapter of the fourth gospel where two different words for love are used in the dialogue between Jesus and Peter – a beautiful and worthwhile study if you’re unaware of this and a good exercise in giving yourself an introduction in to how to do basic Greek word studies without any real Greek language training.
+Regarding love, I have found this especially true in the last chapter of John’s gospel where two different words for love are used in the dialogue between Jesus and Peter – a beautiful and worthwhile study if you’re unaware of this and a good exercise in giving yourself an introduction in to how to do basic Greek word studies without any real Greek language training.
 You will gain some incredible insight into the conversation there when you can distinguish between the different words for love here.
 The reverse can also be true – that a Greek word can have multiple English equivalents.
 The point is that you can’t necessarily always take the English translation at face value.
 A translated word or phrase has the potential to mean more than, less than, or differently than the source word or phrase.
 Usually there is little to no serious implication to this in understanding the intended Bible message… usually.

 Why is this relevant?
 Because in the Bible, the word “wine” by itself doesn’t imply fermentation.
 The context may, but the word does not.
 The word “wine” in most English Bibles is actually a translation of the Greek word oinos and is thought to have originated from the Hebrew word yayin which is also translated “wine”.
 This word is most certainly in reference to the juice from a grape, but the condition of that juice – whether fermented or unfermented – is not inherent to the word itself.
 Yayin is what Noah drank, and it left him drunk and naked in his tent (see Genesis 9:21).
 But it is also used to refer to the juice of a freshly pressed grape (see Isaiah 16:10).
 Jesus seems to be referring to fresh grape juice in his discussion about putting wine into wineskins (see Matthew 9:17).
 But oinos is also used in the context of getting drunk – likely referring to intoxication (see Ephesians 5:18).
 The immediate context will sometimes make the presence or absence of fermentation obvious, but not always.
 It is rather unfortunate that we end up with the English word “wine” as the translation here, since when we use that word today it always refers to a fermented beverage with a relatively high alcohol content.
 Accepting the non-specificity of the word “wine” as far as alcohol content is concerned is essential to rightly dividing this subject.